Shadow-Draconic-Development/Weather-Management-System---Redux/README.md

 settings -> color
 - Overwrites the entire color list for the season specified

-location -> season -> water_conditions
-- Overwrites details for all water_conditions

-location -> season -> wind_conditions
+location -> season
-- Overwrites details for all wind_conditions
+- Overwrites the entire season

 ### Removing Settings